-This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
+This privacy notice is provided in a layered format so you can click through the information and find what’s most important to you.

 Purpose of this privacy notice